Aboriginal Fashion Designers

 #Check out the video of Lyn-Al’s work with the Carlton Football Club here.

-David Jones is stocking your range for two weeks in their Elizabeth St Sydney and Bourke St Melbourne stores.
+David Jones is stocking your range in their Elizabeth St Sydney and Bourke St Melbourne stores.
 Congratulations, and for being named the inaugural David Jones emerging designer!
 Tell us about your latest limited-edition collection, ngu-ng-ga-dhaany.

 It’s been such an incredible experience so far.
 Tying into the theme of NAIDOC, because of that we can celebrate Aboriginal women.
 I wanted to create a collection to acknowledge my family and the women in my family as well as all women.